mike-seger/my-cde-apps/README.md

 A generator for a few portable linux applications.
 It is based on: http://www.pgbovine.net/cde.html
-and requires very little effort.
-The downside vs statically linked binaries, is that the portable application is not just a single file.
+and requires very little effort to use and extend.
+The downside of portable applications vs statically linked binaries, is that they are not just a single file, which might not be as convenient.
-The main benefit is that it is very easy to get a portable version of any application, available in ubuntu:latest.
+The main benefit is that it is very easy to get a portable version of any application, available in ubuntu:latest as easy as "apt install "

-Intructions
+Instructions
 ```
 # Create
 ./create-cde.sh